Senior couple looking at an iPad.

 Workshops and interviews

-Participants will be able to join a minimum of five in-person monthly workshops.
-Interviews and questionnaires will be used to understand:
+Participants are able to join a minimum of five in-person monthly workshops.
+Interviews and questionnaires are being used to understand:

 • changes in digital use and confidence